 Stefan Dilhaire’s group studies mutual interaction of heat, light and electricity in microsystems and nanomaterials and its applications in renewable energy (thermoelectricity, thermionicity, Organic photo generation), in microelectronics, in nanoplasmonics, in biology (ultrasonic imaging of cells).

 The group is currently involved in 3 actions:

 - Nanoscale ultrafast energy transport (Nano thermal physics, Picosecond ultrasonics, Thermal properties identification),

-- Technology Transfer ( Development of new optical techniques such as Heterodyneopticalsampling)
+- Technology Transfer (Development of new optical techniques such as Heterodyne optical sampling aka ASOPS)

-Applications have repercussions in the fields of renewableenergies (thermoelectricity), microelectronics as well as biology (imagery by laser ultrasound of live cells)
+Applications have repercussions in the fields of renewable energies (thermoelectricity), microelectronics as well as biology (laser ultrasound imaging of live cells)

 - Scanning thermal microscopy (SThM) : This method is an AFM based technique where the tip is instrumented with a temperature sensitive apex able to heat and probe at the same time.
 Scanning the tip produces images contrasted by the thermal conductivity of the sample with a nanometric lateral resolution.
 SThM was successfully applied to the characterization of thermal transport in nanowires.